Skip to main content

 Background

 In October 2022, EMB began working on Navigating the Future VI.
-NFVI will aim to take a holistic perspective to highlight the science needed to understand the links between the Ocean and the global Earth system, society, and public policy, so that knowledge about the Ocean can take a central role in planning for a sustainable future.
+NFVI takes a holistic perspective to highlight the science needed to understand the links between the Ocean and the global Earth system, society, and public policy, so that knowledge about the Ocean can take a central role in planning for a sustainable future.
 In short, it aims to highlight the Ocean’s place in the world.

 Objectives

-NFVI will develop recommendations for knowledge-based solutions to address key societal challenges on how humanity is going to live in harmony with the Ocean.
-It will provide recommendations on how to close knowledge gaps on these fundamental aspects of marine science and how to make these discoveries visible and understandable to policy makers, industry, and society at large.
-NFVI will be structured around four key chapters, selected due to their link to policy interest at national, European, and international level and their transdisciplinary nature: Ocean and PeopleOcean and Climate; Ocean and Fresh Water; and Ocean and Biodiversity.
+NFVI develops recommendations for knowledge-based solutions to address key societal challenges on how humanity is going to live in harmony with the Ocean.
+It provides recommendations on how to close knowledge gaps on these fundamental aspects of marine science and how to make these discoveries visible and understandable to policy makers, industry, and society at large.
+NFVI is structured around four key chapters, selected due to their link to policy interest at national, European, and international level and their transdisciplinary nature: Ocean and PeopleOcean and Climate; Ocean and Fresh Water; and Ocean and Biodiversity.

-NFVI will take stock in terms of progress towards achieving the goals of UN Decade of Ocean Science for Sustainable Development, the EU’s Mission Restore our Ocean and Waters (and other EU Missions), and the European Commission’s Horizon Europe Framework funding programme at their mid-term points.
-It will provide recommendations for what is missing in terms of research needs and how to ensure that science is accessible for informing these initiatives.
+NFVI takes stock in terms of progress towards achieving the goals of UN Decade of Ocean Science for Sustainable Development, the EU’s Mission Restore our Ocean and Waters (and other EU Missions), and the European Commission’s Horizon Europe Framework funding programme at their mid-term points.
+It provides recommendations for what is missing in terms of research needs and how to ensure that science is accessible for informing these initiatives.

-NFVI will be written by a Working Group comprised of one representative from each of EMB’s Member organisations.
+NFVI was written by a Working Group comprised of one representative from each of EMB’s Member organisations.

 Terms of Reference